AndresDiaz1/Verivox-Code-assessment/README.md

 $ npm install
 ```

+### Discrepancies between the code and the Code assessment:

+Accorrding with the Code assessment, there are: *tarif name*, *tarif benefits* and apparently a link to the tarif.
+In the *data.json* file those values doesn't exist; So I use Similar values in order to fulfill the requirements as similar as possible to the Code assessment.

 ### Features Completed until 3 hours (Verivox time limit)

 - [x] Develop an Angular result list with the appended mock data.